awsdocs/amazon-emr-release-guide/doc_source/emr-encryption-tdehdfs.md

 The NameNode and HDFS client interact with the Hadoop KMS \(or an alternate KMS you configured\) through the KeyProvider API operation\.
 The KMS is responsible for storing encryption keys in the backing keystore\.
 Also, Amazon EMR includes the JCE unlimited strength policy, so you can create keys at a desired length\.

-For more information, see [Transparent Encryption in HDFS](http://hadoop.apache.org/docs/current/hadoop-project-dist/hadoop-hdfs/TransparentEncryption.html) in the Hadoop documentation\.
+For more information, see [Transparent encryption in HDFS](http://hadoop.apache.org/docs/current/hadoop-project-dist/hadoop-hdfs/TransparentEncryption.html) in the Hadoop documentation\.

 **Note**
 In Amazon EMR, KMS over HTTPS is not enabled by default with Hadoop KMS\.
 For more information about how to enable KMS over HTTPS, see the [Hadoop KMS documentation](http://hadoop.apache.org/docs/current/hadoop-kms/index.html)\.

-## Configuring HDFS Transparent Encryption<a name="emr-configure-HDFS-transparent-encryption"></a>
+## Configuring HDFS transparent encryption<a name="emr-configure-HDFS-transparent-encryption"></a>

 You can configure transparent encryption in Amazon EMR by creating keys and adding encryption zones\.
 You can do this in several ways:
 + Using the Amazon EMR configuration API operation when you create a cluster